-Medco Prescription Drug Mail Order
+ESI Mail Order

-You and your covered dependents are eligible for Medco by Mail.
-You may use this option to order prescription drugs you take on an ongoing basis to treat chronic medical conditions such as allergies, arthritis, diabetes, emphysema, heart disease, high blood pressure, thyroid disease and ulcers.
+You and your covered dependents are eligible for ESI Mail Order.
+You may use this mail service option to order prescription drugs you take on an ongoing basis to treat chronic medical conditions such as allergies, arthritis, diabetes, emphysema, heart disease, high blood pressure, thyroid disease and ulcers.
 You may also purchase injectable drugs that are approved by the Food and Drug Administration (FDA) for self-administration.
-Ordering medications on a 90-day supply basis through Medco by Mail will often save you more money than if you fill your prescriptions at a retail pharmacy on a 30-day basis.
+A registered pharmacist fills your prescription.